iamjakob/IsOnlineZilla2/README.md

 3. Install supervisor and let it run indefinetly

 4. Setup a google appegine app that you use just to send emails.
+You can use my example from here https://github.com/AndreiD/IsOnlineZilla or write your own.

 5. Create a cronjob every 5 (? less, more ?) minutes that runs ping_deamon.py [TODO: recode it]